Cyclochila australasiae: Distribution and habitat

 Cyclochila australasiae is found from Kroombit Tops in southeastern Queensland through eastern New South Wales and Victoria to the Grampians, and through to Mount Gambier in southeastern South Australia.
 It is common along the Great Dividing Range, and is also found in the Warrumbungles.
 It is commonly seen (and heard) around Sydney and Melbourne, the Blue Mountains and Gippsland.
 In Brisbane, it is only encountered at elevations above 300 m (1000 ft).
 It was associated with the white stringybark (Eucalyptus globoidea) in a study at three sites in western Sydney.

 Life cycle

 Their median total life cycle length is around six to seven years, this being from egg to a natural adult death.
 Most of this spent as a nymph.
 The cicada spends seven years in nymph form drinking sap from plant roots underground before emerging from the earth as an adult.
 The adults, who live for six weeks, fly around, mate, and breed over the summer.

-In popular culture
+Human uses

 Live cicadas are often collected by climbing trees and can be kept temporarily as pets in shoeboxes.
 They cannot easily be kept for longer than a day or two, given that they need flowing sap for food.

-The Green grocer cicada is now the topic of a popular Australian children's book, "Cecil Singer Cicada" (Michelle Cox) released in January 2020.

-The lifecycle of the Cicada was also referenced in the children's book Cicada (2018) by Shaun Tan.

-The Yellow Monday form is referenced in Clive James' epic poem "The River in the Sky" (2018).